kanflo/eor-adafruit-ili9341/README.md

 # ILI9341 support for ESP Open RTOS

-ILI9341 support for ESP Open RTOS using Adafruit's Arduino library.
+ILI9341 support for ESP Open RTOS ("EOR") using Adafruit's Arduino library.
 Since the library is MIT licensed it's safe to include in EOR.

-Cloning & building:
+The included demo program is, among other things, a wifi photo viewer you can upload images to.

+**Howto**

+Assuming you have cloned the EOR git and set your wifi credentials:

 ```
-export EOR_ROOT=/path/to/esp-open.rtos
+export EOR_ROOT=/path/to/esp-open-rtos
 cd $EOR_ROOT
 git clone https://github.com/kanflo/eor-arduino-compat.git extras/arduino-compat
 git clone https://github.com/kanflo/eor-adafruit-ili9341.git extras/ili9341